20th Century Women

 20th Century Women is a 2016 American coming-of-age comedy drama film written and directed by Mike Mills and starring Annette Bening, Elle Fanning, Greta Gerwig, Lucas Jade Zumann, and Billy Crudup.
 It is set in 1979 in Southern California and partly inspired by Mills's childhood.

 The film was produced by Annapurna Pictures in 2015.
 It had its world premiere at the New York Film Festival on October 8, 2016, and was theatrically released by A24 on December 28.
-Critics responded favorably to the film, and it was nominated for Best Motion Picture – Musical or Comedy and Best Actress (Bening) at the 74th Golden Globe Awards, as well as Best Original Screenplay at the 89th Academy Awards.
+The film received critical acclaim, and it was nominated for Best Motion Picture – Musical or Comedy and Best Actress (Bening) at the 74th Golden Globe Awards, as well as Best Original Screenplay at the 89th Academy Awards.

 Plot

 In 1979, 15-year-old Jamie Fields lives in Santa Barbara with his 55-year-old single mother, Dorothea, and their two tenants: Abbie Porter, a 24-year-old photographer being treated for cervical cancer, and William, a carpenter and mechanic.
-Jamie's best friend is 17-year-old Julie Hamlin, who often spends the night with Jamie, but chooses not to have sex with him because she believes it would destroy their friendship.
+Jamie's best friend is 17-year-old Julie Hamlin.

-Concerned she is having trouble connecting with her son, Dorothea asks Abbie and Julie to help raise him, but Jamie responds to this news by running away to Los Angeles with some friends to attend a rock concert.
-When he gets back, Julie tells him she had unprotected sex and is worried she will get pregnant.
-Jamie accompanies Abbie to a doctor's appointment, where she learns she is cancer-free, but will likely be unable to have children, and he reads a magazine article about home pregnancy tests.
-He buys one for Julie, and it comes back negative.
-To thank Jamie for his support, Abbie makes him a mixtape, and she begins to confide in him, such as about how she moved back home from New York after her cancer diagnosis, but her mother could not handle the fact that the cancer was caused by her use of DES, a fertility drug, while Abbie was in utero, so Abbie moved in with Dorothea.
+Concerned she is having trouble connecting with her son, Dorothea asks Abbie and Julie to help raise him, but Jamie responds to this by going to a rock concert in Los Angeles with some friends.
+When he returns, Julie tells him she had unprotected sex.
+Jamie accompanies Abbie to a doctor's appointment, where she learns she is cancer-free but will likely be unable to have children, and he reads a magazine article about home pregnancy tests.
+He buys one for Julie and helps her take it.
+It comes back negative.
+To thank Jamie for his support, Abbie makes him a mixtape, and she begins to confide in him, telling him she moved back home from New York after her cancer diagnosis, but her mother could not handle that the cancer was caused by her use of DES, a fertility drug, while Abbie was in utero, so Abbie moved in with Dorothea.

-One day, after seeing Julie sneak out Jamie's window, Dorothea talks with her, and they end up discussing the fact that Dorothea has not had any real relationships since Jamie's father left years earlier.
-Dorothea asks Abbie to show her "the modern world," so they go to a punk club, where William kisses Dorothea, but she rejects him due to his sexual relationship with Abbie.
-After Dorothea leaves, Abbie gets in a fight and William tells her he no longer wants to sleep with her.
-Abbie goes to talk to Jamie and, finding him in bed with Julie, says Julie is disempowering Jamie and tells the teens to not get stuck in Santa Barbara.
+One day, after seeing Julie sneak out Jamie's window, Dorothea talks with her, and they discuss why Dorothea has had no real relationships since Jamie's father left years earlier.
+Dorothea asks Abbie to show her "the modern world", so they go to a punk club, where William kisses Dorothea.
+Aware that he has a sexual relationship with Abbie, Dorothea does not return his advance.
+Abbie gets in a fight and William tells her he no longer wants to sleep with her.
+Abbie goes to talk to Jamie and, finding him in bed with Julie, says Julie is disempowering Jamie and advises them both to leave Santa Barbara.